USS Hydrus

 USS Hydrus (AKA-28) was an Artemis-class attack cargo ship in service with the United States Navy from 1944 to 1946.
-From 1946 to 1946, she served as the a training ship as Empire State.
+From 1946 to 1956, she served as the training ship Empire State II.
 She was scrapped in 1964.

 History

 Hydrus (AKA-28) was named after the southern constellation Hydrus.
 She was launched under Maritime Commission contract by Walsh-Kaiser Co., Inc., Providence, R.I., 28 October 1944; sponsored by Mrs. Alexander Hylek; and commissioned 9 December.

 1944

 Hydrus departed Providence 22 December for Hampton Roads and her shakedown training, completing this phase of her operations early in January 1945.
 The attack transport got underway 7 January for the Pacific theater, sailing via the Canal Zone to Pearl Harbor, where she arrived 27 January.